You Can Access Your Home's Equity

 Michelle was 69, widowed and disabled.
 When her husband Marvin died, he left their estate in a trust for her welfare administered by her cousin and attorney David.
-The information they had at the time determined that it would be best to sell the home she and Marvin had lived in together and move into a modest condominium.
-However, there wasn’t enough income for a mortgage payment and if the estate paid cash for the condo, it wouldn’t leave enough money to create income for Michelle.
+The information they had at the time determined that it would be best to sell the home she and Marvin had lived in together and downsize into a modest condominium.
+However, there wasn’t enough income for a mortgage payment, and if the estate paid cash for the condo, it wouldn’t leave enough money to create income for Michelle.

 David discussed the situation with a professional fiduciary colleague with whom I had a trusted relationship.
 He introduced David and me and, together designed a program that would require Michelle only to use a fraction of the proceeds from the sale of the home, and the balance would be financed with a type of reverse mortgage.
 This was a HECM for purchase.
 In this way, hundreds of thousands of dollars could be kept under management to provide income, Michelle would be in a manageable space with lower expenses, and there would be no mortgage payments.

 Gary and Jean decided they wanted to live in their current home for the rest of their lives.
 They had spoken to their grown sons, and neither one wanted their parents’ home once they died.
 So, maximizing income while alive was the only consideration when they called me at their accountant's advice.

-After getting some information from him on the phone, he and Jean and I met to look at options.
-They choose the reverse mortgage cash out option.
-This would give Gary nearly two million dollars tax free that he could invest.
-Thereby guaranteeing them the option to remain in their home for the rest of their lives.
+He, Jean, and I met to look at options.
+They choose the reverse mortgage cash-out option.
+This would give Gary nearly two million dollars tax-free and guarantee them the opportunity to remain in their home for the rest of their lives.

 Fiction: With a reverse mortgage you are selling your house to the bank and the house has to be free and clear to qualify.

 FACT: Homeowners never give up title or ownership of their homes and most homeowners use loan proceeds to pay off an existing loan.